locationtech/udig-platform/docs/user/en/tasks/Adding features from MySQL.rst

 #.
 Press **Finish**

 Layers will be added to the current map (created if needed).
-The Mysql server defined will be added to the Catalog view
+The MySQL server defined will be added to the Catalog view

 **Related reference**